TigranGabrielyan/jel/README.md

 Enhance error logging by using messages from the helper libraries Add big/little endian support
 Add inplace TLV construction
+Add unit tests for other TLV tags (similar to what is done for JEL_TLV_ELEMENT_BOOL)

 # Environment setup
 [TBD]